 Who Is Eligible for a Debt Relief Order?

 Debt relief orders are primarily for people on lower incomes, with lower debts and fewer assets who find themselves unable to pay their debts.
-They offer a means to wipe the slate clean and begin again without the negative consequences associated with bankruptcy.
+They offer a means to wipe the slate clean and begin again without the negative consequences of bankruptcy.

 * You should be unable to pay back your debts.